getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/legacy-integrations.md

 Connect Splunk to Sentry with the [Data Forwarding]({%- link _documentation/data-management/data-forwarding.md -%}) feature.

 {% capture __alert_content -%}
+We only support Splunk Cloud plans.
+We do not support Splunk Enterprise plans.

 See the [Splunk documentation](http://dev.splunk.com/view/event-collector/SP-CAAAE7F) for specific details on your Splunk installation.
 {%- endcapture -%}
 {%- include components/alert.html